xwp/stream/readme.md

  * Private JSON feeds of user activity records
  * Set how long records should live before being purged automatically
  * Option to manually purge all user activity records from the database
+ * Disable connectors where you don't want user activity tracked
+ * Support for IPv6 addresses

 **Extension plugins:**